OSH Answers Fact Sheets

-In general, forklift trucks should be operated only by experienced workers who are trained, certified or licensed as professional operators.
-Some jurisdictions specify that only a "competent" person may operate powered lift trucks and others may specify a minimum operator age (eg. 18 years or older).
+Forklift trucks should be operated only by experienced workers who are trained, certified or licensed to perform this task.
+Some jurisdictions specify that only a "competent" or "authorized" person may operate powered lift trucks and others may specify a minimum operator age (e.g., 18 years or older).
 Consult your local occupational health and safety authorities for more information.

 What should an operator do when operating the forklift truck?

 - Know the recommended load limit of the forklift and never exceed it.

 - Know how to assess the weight of the load to be lifted.

 - Do a visual and operational check of the forklift at the start of the shift.

 - Always inspect and wear any seat belt or operator restraint device/system when these devices are available on the forklift truck.

 - Know how to properly enter and leave the vehicle.

 - Look ahead for any obstructions or restrictions that might be in the path you are going to travel (e.g., slippery floors, items in the path, weight restrictions for floors, dock or bridge plates, elevators, etc.).

 - Check for adequate overhead clearance before raising the load.